bilberats/component-monitoring/README.md

     ExternalMeasurement --> |USB| PCMonitoring;
     PCMonitoring -.-> |start_measurement.sh Launches orchestrate_measures.sh| PCMeasured;
 ```

+The external measurments could be done on the same pc as the PC measured but for my purpose, it is done on the monitoring PC.

 ## Start the main script
 The main scipt collects all measurements from the measured pc and the external measurements (Yoctopuce).
 Data (CSV files) is stored on both pc and have to be retreived manually for the moment.